 - This congregation confesses the Gospel, recorded in the Holy Scripture and confessed in the ecumenical creeds and Lutheran confessional writings, as the power of God to create and sustain the Church for God’s mission in the world.

-The congregation mission statement was adopted five years ago: St James shares God’s inclusive and eternal love with everyone.
+Our congregation mission statement is: St. James shares God’s inclusive and eternal love with everyone.

 Our ministries and policies reflect the diversity and callings of our membership – and its response to community need.
-The St James Child Development Center, the Nursing Clinic, and the St James Apartments have been major institutional commitments and have a solid place in the congregation and the neighborhood.
+The St. James Child Development Center, the Foot Care Ministry, and the St. James Apartments have been major institutional commitments and have a solid place in the congregation and the neighborhood.